Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 If you loved this book, you'd definitely like the rest of the list – Jewel is kind of "out of date" already

-Actually, this one used to be so famous that it would haunt every book shop ever, with its spooky name and a minimalistic cover that also has Jewel on it.
+Actually, this one used to be so famous that it would haunt every bookshop ever, with its spooky name and a minimalistic cover that also has Jewel on it.
 This woman alone caused wars between critics since many people recommended her book.
-Still, others pointed out how these poems had no authentic emotions, and she didn't deliver them properly.
+Still, others pointed out how these poems had no authentic emotions and she didn't deliver them properly.

 4. "Dark Sparkler" by Amber Tamblyn